 Fluorescent bulbs should always be stored in the original packaging to avoid accidental breakage and subsequent contamination.

-Compact fluorescent lamps should never be included with the regular household trash.
+Compact fluorescent lamps should never be included with your regular household trash.
 CFLs contain small amounts of mercury and should be collected separately for disposal.
 When they end up in a landfill or incinerator mercury vapor is released into the environment.
 Each CFL bulb contains about 4 milligrams of mercury.
 2

 Recycling CFLs means that the glass and metal can be reused as practically the entire bulb is recyclable.
-Some states, such as Florida, may require recycling of CFLs and other bulbs containing mercury.
+Some states, such as Florida, may require the recycling of CFLs and other bulbs containing mercury.
 These states may also provide CFL disposal options for users.
 2a

 Under federal regulations, the vast majority of mercury-containing lamps are considered a hazardous waste.
 If you do not test your mercury-containing lamps and prove them non-hazardous, you must assume they are hazardous waste and handle them accordingly.2b